 Before you start working on your layout plans, Be sure to prepare your walls for tiling first.

 A 1x2 batten board will do the job of holding the tiles to the wall while you dry-lay your first row of wall tile.
-If your tiles won't stay on this size batten board, you can simply use a wider board .A batten board is simply a 1x2 inch board that's used as a shelf to hold your tiles to the wall.
+If your tiles don't stay on this size batten board, you can just use a wider board .A batten board is simply a 1x2 inch board that's used as a shelf to hold your tiles to the wall.
 It's also used as a ruler.
 You make the marks to the board and transfer the marks to your walls.

-To start your ceramic tile layout we'll first need to work on your horizontal batten board so we can determine the pattern for how you'll be installing your tiles across the wall.
-Later we'll be using a second batten board to plan out your vertical wall layout.
+To start, we'll first need to work on your horizontal batten board so we can determine the pattern for how you'll be installing your tiles across the wall.
+Later we'll be using a vertical batten board to plan how you'll be installing them down the wall.

 Make sure the bubble in your bubble level is in the middle of the glass of your level while drawing your horizontal line, as this ensures that your line is straight.